Building a Pathway to

 The game of tennis helps a young person become both more self-aware and self-confident; more physically fit and mentally tough; more highly motivated on and off the court.

-For under-served kids in urban neighborhoods with high rates of gang-related crime and violence and academic underachievement, the qualities of individual responsibility, good citizenship, inner self-confidence and effective self-control are not abstract aspirations, but essential life skills.
+For under-served kids in neighborhoods with high rates of gang-related crime and violence and academic underachievement, the qualities of individual responsibility, good citizenship, inner self-confidence and effective self-control are not abstract aspirations, but essential life skills.
 At Tenacity, we observe on a daily basis that the sport of tennis is particularly effective in promoting these important qualities for our program participants.

 - Tennis is an individual sport which is competitive and collaborative at the same time.
 In tennis, the greatest shots and matches result from player interaction.
 And tennis, unlike many other individual sports, requires competitive participants to be honest referees as well.
 Tennis players must be strong and confident individuals, but good sports and citizens as well.